Vbatocanin/openGL_series/openGL/OpenGL - Advanced Concepts Through Python.md

 $$
 (!\exists{E}\ \ \forall{A})\ E*A=A
 $$
-The exclamation point in conjunction with the exists symbol means: **A unique element E exits which...**
+> The exclamation point in conjunction with the exists symbol means: **A unique element E exists which...**

 In case of multiplication with normal integers, `E` has the value of `1`.
 In case of matrices, E has the following values in normal **Cartesian** (`E_1`) and **homogeneous coordinates** (`E_2`)  respectively:
 $$